Defect tolerance: fundamental limits and examples: Problem setup and main results

 \subsection{Preview of main results for binary alphabet}

+Notice the wiring complexity and redundancy metrics represent the linear scaling between the quantities $E$ and $m$ respectively with the product $kt$.
+Designs which satisfy \Cref{def:main} must have the number of redundant nodes and number of edges grow linearly with the product $kt$.
+The goal of our results is to find a tight understanding of the coefficient in this linear scaling.\footnote{For all our results, $q$ is always fixed.
+How wiring complexity and redundancy scales with $q$ is left for future work.}

 In this section, for the purpose of illustration, we give a summary of our results for the case of binary alphabet $\matx$ (i.e., $q = 2$).
-The rest of the paper will present various bounds and constructions for general alphabet sizes, (i.e., arbitrarily values of $q$).
+The rest of the paper will present various bounds and constructions which apply to general alphabet sizes, (i.e., arbitrarily values of $q$).

 There are three separate results which are the main contributions of this paper.
 One is characterizing the region $\matr_t$ in the regime where $t$ is small, specifically for values where $t = 1$ and $t = 2$.
 The second main result is characterizing the region $\matr_\infty$, which corresponds to the limit of regions $\matr_t$ when $t$ tends to infinity.
-The third is characterizing the result when the number of primary nodes $k$ is finite and $t$ tends to infinity.
+The third is characterizing the result when the number of primary nodes $k$ is finite (the first two results have infinite $k$) and $t$ tends to infinity.

 The theorem for the small $t$ case is the following:

 \begin{theorem} For binary alphabet $\matx$, if $t = 1$ or $t = 2$, we have

 \end{theorem}